JINGY1/Developing_Data_Products_Proj3/README.md

 # Developing_Data_Products_Proj3

-In thisproject, a Shiny application will be created and deploy it on Rstudio's servers.
+In this project, a Shiny application will be created and deploy it on Rstudio's servers.
 Then, use Slidify or Rstudio Presenter to prepare a reproducible pitch presentation about your application.

 ## Shiny Application